 - 1. At higher odometer readings, repeat at the frequency interval established here. - 2.
-Service more frequently if the motorcycle is ridden in unusually wet or dusty areas. - Replace every 2 years, or at indicated odometer interval, whichever comes first.
+Service more frequently when riding in unusually wet or dusty areas. - 3.
+California type only. - Replace every 2 years, or at indicated odometer interval, whichever comes first.
 Replacement requires mechanical skill.
-Refer to the official Honda service manual. - 4.
-California type only.
+Refer to the official Honda service manual.